bobtsang28/bobtsang28.github.io/_projects/2024-08-13-duffy-and-friends-friendversary.md

 ***

-Although this project was quite different from my previous work, I approached it in more or less the same way, starting with storyboarding and brainstorming ideas that would immediately capture the audience’s attention.
-Since these were social videos, my main focus was on audience retention, which relies heavily on visuals and editing.
-For the three videos I produced, I treated each one differently, experimenting with various transition styles.
-Whether they be a simple graphic match cut or picture-in-picture, my goal was to make each short feel fresh and distinct while maintaining a consistent overall tone.
+Although the project differed from many of my previous works, a similar approach was applied, beginning with storyboarding and brainstorming concepts, this time with the aim of immediately engaging the viewers.
+Given the social media format, audience retention was a primary focus, which relies heavily on the pacing of the edit.
+For the three videos produced, each was treated uniquely, experimenting with different transition styles, from simple graphic match cuts to picture-in-picture, ensuring each short felt fresh and distinct while maintaining a consistent overall tone.

 <div class="gallery-box">
   <div class="gallery">